Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

 In Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_us_sector_etf}, it is found that the outperformance of the CR strategy is achieved while taking less risk.
-The CR portfolio also exhibits VaR, CVaR and maximum drawdown of 0.450\%, 0.575\% and 20.46\%, respectively.
+The CR portfolio also exhibits VaR, CVaR, and maximum drawdown of 0.450\%, 0.575\%, and 20.46\%, respectively.
 These risk measures are the second lowest numbers in VaR, CVaR and maximum drawdown among the alternative portfolios.
-The CVaR and the maximum drawdown of the portfolio are lower than the benchmark does and the VaR value is comparable with the risk measure of the traditional contrarian portfolio.
-Additionally, the recovery portfolio is the best portfolio in risk management for every risk measures such that its VaR, CVaR and maximum drawdown are 0.340\%, 0.443\% and 17.91\%.
+The CVaR and the maximum drawdown of the portfolio are lower than the benchmark, and the VaR value is comparable with the risk measure of the traditional contrarian portfolio.
+Additionally, the recovery portfolio is the best portfolio in risk management for every risk measure such that its VaR, CVaR, and maximum drawdown are 0.340\%, 0.443\%, and 17.91\%.
 Comparing with the risk metrics of the traditional mean-reversion strategy, these measures are substantially reduced.
-Meanwhile, it is noteworthy that poorer risk profiles are gained by the other portfolios which are constructed from the maximum drawdown-related ranking rules.
+Meanwhile, it is noteworthy that worse risk profiles are yielded by the other portfolios constructed from the maximum drawdown-related ranking rules.

 Similar to the entire long-short portfolio level, risk management in each ranking basket can be improved by considering the recovery measure in the stock selection process.
-In particular, the best loser group both in performance and risk profile is constructed from the recovery criterion.
+In particular, the best loser group in performance and risk is constructed from the recovery criterion.
 All risk measures of the recovery loser basket are lower than those of any other loser groups in the alternative portfolios including the benchmark strategy.
 Moreover, the largest Shape ratio is also achieved by the loser in the recovery criterion.
-Opposite to the loser basket, the winner group in the recovery portfolio exhibits the opposite characteristics, i.e., it obtains the worst risk metrics and Sharpe ratio.
-Since winner baskets in contrarian strategies are actually going short, risky short positions are helpful to gain profits for overall long-short portfolios.
+Opposite to the long basket, the winner group of the recovery portfolio exhibits the opposite characteristics, i.e., it obtains the worst risk metrics and Sharpe ratio.
+Since winner baskets in contrarian strategies are actually going short, riskier short positions are in general helpful to gain more profits for overall long-short portfolios.